-Impala established a Responsible Sourcing Committee (RSC) that consists of management from areas such as business development; day-to-day operation, administration, and counterparty liaison; financial management; marketing; and environmental, social and governance.
-The defined roles and responsibilities of each committee member are detailed in the Responsible Sourcing Procedure.
+Impala has established a Responsible Sourcing Committee (RSC) that consist of management from key functional areas, including business development; day-to-day operation; administration; counterparty liaison; financial management; marketing; and environmental social and governance.
+The defined roles and responsibilities of each committee member are detailed in the Responsible Sourcing of Metals Procedure.

-The RSC is responsible for the review of supply chain due diligence summary documents, approval of the risk rating of each mineral supplying counterparty and overseeing the implementation of risk mitigation measures where required.
-The RSC meets on a quarterly basis to discuss all issues pertaining to the responsible sourcing of material, ensure alignment with OECD Due Diligence Guidance and LPPM Responsible Sourcing requirements, and to review the effectiveness of the supply chain due diligence management system.
+The RSC is responsible for the review of mineral supply chain due diligence summary documents, approval of the risk rating of each mineral supplying counterparty and overseeing the implementation of risk mitigation measures where required.
+The RSC meets on a quarterly basis to discuss all issues pertaining to the responsible sourcing of material, ensure alignment with OECD Due Diligence Guidance and LPPM Responsible Sourcing requirements, and to review the effectiveness of the mineral supply chain due diligence management system.